adamedx/winbox/README.md

   prompt changes color based the success or failure of the last PowerShell cmdlet that was executed.
-* **Run a PowerShell script!** This cookbook unlocks the revolutionary power of using a scripting language to... run scripts.
+* **Run a PowerShell script!** This cookbook unlocks the revolutionary power of using a scripting language to... run scripts :smile:.
   It does this by doing something you've most likely already done on your workstation, but in case you haven't, or you're setting up a new workstation, it sets the PowerShell execution policy to